aleksandarsusnjar/graphql-wg/rfcs/EmptyTypes.md

 empty type Bad1 {}       # Error: field block present, though empty empty type Bad2 { ... }  # Error: field block present
 ```

+## Compatibility Considerations

+Legacy clients never encountered empty types and, thus, never requested
+any instances.

+New clients will simply notice that the type has no fields and only in
+rare occasions when exposed to such a type directly.